Comparing Berberine vs. Metformin: Which Is Better for Managing Diabetes?

 • Weight management support

-• Reduced risk of cancer in those with type 2 diabetes (specifically colon, breast, and prostate)
+• May help reduce risk of cancer in those with type 2 diabetes (specifically colon, breast, and prostate)

 • May slow aging